Viator: What It Is and How to Book Your Next Experience

 Best credit cards to pay for your Viator experiences

 Credit cards will be the choice of many.
 First, Viator is generally coded as a travel provider.
-To earn bonus rewards, your credit card will have to provide a category for any travel.
+To earn bonus rewards, your credit card will have to reward travel as a category.

 But more than that, this kind of service gets used a lot when travelling outside of the country.
 And as we've shown, you'll save money if you get a credit card that charges no foreign exchange fees.